 - May require retraining to break bad habits

 - Fewer cute, playful moments

-As animals age, their personal hygiene may suffer.
+As animals age, their hygiene may suffer.
 Brushing their fur/hair is important, especially with cats, who may struggle to groom themselves as they age.
-(It also provides much-needed tactile shows of affection!)
-Good oral hygiene will be important in preventing heart and kidney issues.
+It also provides much-needed tactile shows of affection!
+Good oral hygiene is important for preventing heart and kidney issues.
 As their exercise and play habits change, you may need to trim their claws (especially with cats).